 The Oklahoma Judges Association was formed on August 25, 1994 for the purpose and function of considering and taking positive action toward improving the administration of justice; providing an exchange of experience respecting the operation of the trial courts of the State of Oklahoma; conducting instructive programs whereby higher standards of efficiency and excellence may be obtained and to better equip trial judges of Oklahoma in the proper performance of their duties; providing for the creation of committees to study particular problems relating to judicial administration, and initiating and supporting such legislation as may be appropriate in carrying out these objectives.

-In past years, OJA was responsible for securing judicial pay raises including a 6% salary increase in 2018, a year when budgets were cut and revenues were flat.
+In past years, OJA was responsible for securing judicial pay raises including a 4.5% salary increase in 2020, a year when budgets were cut and revenues were down.

 OJA has been a staunch defender of the Board on Judicial Compensation which reviews compensation and when merited, changes the compensation.
 This board meets on the third Tuesday of every odd-numbered year and its actions become law unless rejected or amended by the Legislature and Governor.